vygr/ChrysaLisp/docs/ENVIRONMENT.md

 environment. `(setq)` will search the environment parentage to find a bound symbol to operate on.

-`(def)` and `(set)` are given the environment explicitly, so can be used to manipulate bindings that are not within the current functions environment.
+`(def)`, `(set)` and `(undef)` are given the environment explicitly, so can be used to manipulate bindings that are not within the current functions environment.

-`(get)` and `(undef)` are given the environment optionally, so can be used to manipulate bindings that are not within the current functions environment.
+`(get)` is given the environment optionally, so can search for bindings that are not within the current functions environment.

 ### Properties